sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - [ ] Hidden Trail Games and the tagline appear in the generated public prompt where appropriate.
 - [ ] The brand contact email appears in metadata, public prompt wrapper, social file, and reference table prompts.
 - [ ] The TikTok captions and hashtags are ready to use.
-- [ ] The vertical social promo image prompt is included.
 - [ ] The square social promo image prompt is included.
+- [ ] The vertical portrait 4:5 social promo image prompt is included.
+- [ ] The generator clearly says these must be two separate final images.
 - [ ] Social promo image prompts are spoiler-free and not treated as gameplay references.
 - [ ] The public `.txt` welcome tells the user to start by saying a difficulty level plus “Let’s begin,” such as “Easy.
 Let’s begin.”
 - [ ] After reference cards are generated or provided, the AI automatically begins the story and ends with a clear player handoff.